oneapi-src/oneVPL-cpu/examples/hello-decode/README.md

 Run `setvars.sh` every time you open a new terminal window:

-The `setvars.sh` script can be found in the root folder of your oneAPI installation, which is typically `/opt/intel/inteloneapi/` when installed as root or sudo, and `~/intel/inteloneapi/` when installed as a normal user.
+The `setvars.sh` script can be found in the root folder of your oneAPI installation, which is `/opt/intel/oneapi/` when installed as root, and `~/intel/oneapi/` when installed as a normal user.
 If you customized the installation folder, the `setvars.sh` is in your custom location.

 To use the tools, whether from the command line or using Eclipse, initialize your environment.
-To do it in one step for all tools, use the included environment variable setup utility: `source <install_dir>/setvars.sh`)
+To do it in one step for all tools, use the included environment variable setup utility:

 ```
 source <install_dir>/setvars.sh